apneadiving/waterfall/README.md

 When logic is complicated, waterfalls show their true power and let you write intention revealing code.
 Above all they excel at chaining services.

-General presentation slides can [be found here](https://slides.com/apneadiving/code-ruby-like-you-build-lego).
+General presentation article is there: [CHAIN services like a boss](https://medium.com/p/chain-service-objects-like-a-boss-35d0b83606ab).

 #### Overview